bariryan/p5jsCodeInstitute/README.md

 ## Features
 ### search input box
 Wiki-Find is minimal in both it's approach and design.
 The main feature is the which connects the end user to Wikipedia, a free online encyclopedia created and edited by volunteers around the world and hosted by the Wikimedia Foundation.

-After you complete your search and the

 ### Wiki API
-returns your results you will be confronted with the applications main feature; [wiki docs](https://www.mediawiki.org/wiki/API:Main_page)
+your results you will be generated and delivered by the applications main feature; [wiki docs](https://www.mediawiki.org/wiki/API:Main_page)
 ### Data visualisation
- A cascading card style display will present your search results in real time in both an organised and arranged manner.

-An animation will be actived if you hover over each article independently, making it easy to navigate multiple articles.
+ A cascading card style display will present your search results in real time in both an organised and arranged manner.An animation will be actived if you hover over each article independently, making it easy to navigate multiple articles.
 If you click on an article the browser will automatically open the corresponding Wikipedia article in a new window.
 ## Existing Structure

 ### HTML Structure
 - section.wiki
   - div.container
     - img